artambdev/in-the-know/README.md

 In The Know is a social discussion board where users can start conversations and reply to each other in branching chains of posts.

 ## User Stories
-The website is designed for two possible users and 8 user stories:
+The website is designed for 8 detailed user stories, which are detailed alongside their acceptance criteria:

-### User: Site User

 1. As a user I can view a paginated list of posts so that I can select a post to view or comment on.
 Acceptance criteria: